TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 end
 ~~~

-`next if`comes in handy in this type of problem: when it encounters the same exact line provided, it skips the row.
+When this program is run, the `next if` line checks every line to see if it matches the provided string.
+If so, it skips that line from the rest of the loop

 A problem with this solution is that the content of our header row could change
 in the future.
 Additional columns could be added or the existing columns